miscociluca/Accounts-Manager/react/README.md

-# Getting Started with Account Manager REACT APP
+# Getting Started with Account Manager Frontend App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is used to list customers and to add new accounts to existing customers

 ## Available Scripts